ThomasDeutsch/flowcards/docs/tutorialTodoMvc.md

 Goals of this tutorial:
 - to tell you about my motivation
 - show how requirements can have a place in code
-- show first basics of @flowcards
+- show first flowcards basics

 ## Begin With the End in Mind